Varivax Side Effects

 Generic Name: varicella virus vaccine

-Note: This document contains side effect information about varicella virus vaccine.
-Some of the dosage forms listed on this page may not apply to the brand name Varivax.
+Note: This page contains side effects data for the generic drug varicella virus vaccine.
+It is possible that some of the dosage forms included below may not apply to the brand name Varivax.

 For the Consumer